FAQ#

 • Playground: this is suitable for academic and non-commercial users.

-• Docker release: For entities interested in accelerating their AI/ML workloads, PolyBlocks binary releases are available as Docker containers.
-Please contact info@polymagelabs.com for more information.
-Licensing costs depend on the framework x target combination from among {PyTorch, JAX, TensorFlow} x {NVIDIA GPUs, AMD GPUs, CPUs} that a subscriber is interested in and also on the time period for release updates and support.
-A release evaluation license is also available.
+In either case, licensing costs depend on the framework x target combination from among {PyTorch, JAX, TensorFlow} x {NVIDIA GPUs, AMD GPUs, CPUs} that a subscriber is interested in and also on the time period for release updates and support.
+Please get in touch with software@polymagelabs.com for more information.

 MLIR, the base infrastructure that PolyBlocks depends on, is already open source and available as an LLVM sub-project under the Apache2 license.
 PolyBlocks’ authors regularly contribute improvements and fixes to the MLIR infrastructure.
 However, the PolyBlocks compiler engine and its compiler drivers for PyTorch, TensorFlow, and JAX are not open-source.